Skip to content

 Uncategorized

-The lights are gleaming; the carols are being sung, and your dog is neck deep in a pile of tinsel.
+The lights are shining; the carols are being sung, and your dog is knee-deep in a pile of tinsel.
 Yikes!
-Holiday festivities are supposed to be merry, bright, and full of love to share with family and friends.
-But for our fur-friends, it takes a proactive response to keep them safe, happy, and healthy.
+Holiday festivities are meant to be merry, bright, and filled with love to share with family and friends.
+However, for our furry friends, a proactive approach is required to keep them safe, happy, and healthy.

 read more